Spotted steed

 The spotted steed (Hemibarbus maculatus) is a species of small freshwater fish in the family Cyprinidae.
 It is found throughout the Amur basin in eastern Asia to China, the Korean peninsula, and Japan.
-Currently, little research has been done regarding this species, therefore, information regarding it is limited.
-The common name of this freshwater fish is the spotted steed.
-Its scientific name is Hemibarbus maculatus.
-Hemibarbus is from ancient Greek and means "half".
-Maculatus, is Latin and means "spotted".
+The generic name, Hemibarbus, is a combination of Ancient Greek hemi, meaning "half", and Barbus, which is another cyprinid genus.
+The specific name, maculatus, means "spotted" in latin.

 Taxonomy and classification

-The spotted steed belongs to the kingdom Animalia, the phylum Chordata, and the class Actinopterygii.
-Further, it belongs to the order Cypriniformes, and the subfamily Gobioninae.
+The spotted steed is a ray-finned fish in the family Gobionidae, this is classified within the suborder Cyprinoidei of the order Cypriniformes.

 Identification and characteristics

-The spotted steed can be distinguished from other similar species through various physical and behavioral characteristics.
-The spotted steed exhibits 7-11 large blackish spots on each flank, under developed lips, and fins placed in a specific order.
-Specifically, their dorsal fin is closer to the tip of their snout than their caudal-fin base.
+The spotted steed can be distinguished from similar species through various physical and behavioral characteristics.
+The spotted steed has 7-11 large blackish spots on each flank, underdeveloped lips, and their dorsal fin is closer to the tip of their snout than to their caudal-fin base.
 Also, they have six and a half branched anal-fin rays.

 Diet

-The spotted steed is known to feed on benthic crustaceans, insects and mollusks.
-They have been recorded to feed mainly on mollusks during the summer and crustaceans during the winter.
+The spotted steed is known to feed on benthic crustaceans, insects and molluscs.
+They have been recorded to feed mainly on insects and molluscs during the summer and crustaceans during the winter.

 Reproduction and lifecycle

-The spotted steed becomes mature at 3 years of age.
-They naturally breed during May and June.
-Their eggs are deposited among aquatic vegetation and develop in approximately four days.
-Then, the larvae live in the pelagic stage for their first six days of life.
+The spotted steed becomes mature at 3 years of age, naturally breeding during May and June, Their eggs are deposited among aquatic vegetation and develop in approximately four days, and the larvae live in the pelagic stage for their first six days of life.

-Native range

-The spotted steed is native to China, Korea, Japan and the Amur basin.

-Non-native range

-The spotted steed was first introduced to the former USSR accidentally.
-It is believed to have invaded the freshwater habitats of some lakes and rivers in the Russian Federation and Russian Far East.
-The invasion was likely the result of the species accidentally being introduced with Chinese carp fry from the Yangtze River, China in 1988.

-Current distribution

-Some countries the species is found in includes Cambodia, China, Chongqing, Guanxi, Guizhou, Hebei, Heilongjang, Henan, Hubei, Hunan, Jiangsu, Jiangxi, Nei Menggu, Shanghai, Sichuan, Yunnan, Zhejiang, Japan, Korea, Laos, Mongolia, Taiwan, Uzbekistan, and Vietnam.
-Specifically, in Mongolia, the species is widely distributed in Lake Buir and Rivers Onon, Kherlen, and Khalkhiin.
-Outside of Mongolia, the species is distributed throughout the Amur and Yangtze drainage (Russia, China) and Taiwan.
-Some of the European areas it has been accidentally introduced into include the Russian Federation and Russian Far East.